 , Homeowner's Rehab, Inc. Evan Fink

 , Dakota Partners Jesse Thompson

 , Kaplan Thompson Architects

-Commodore Builders discusses their experience with Passive House, from the state's first multifamily building (Distillery North) to a newly completed college residence hall (Wheaton College), highlighting the lessons they've learned along the way.
+of Commodore Builders discusses Commodore's experience with Passive House, from the state's first multifamily building (Distillery North) to a newly completed college residence hall (Wheaton College), highlighting the lessons they've learned along the way.

 Air Tightness Requirements of the Passive House Standard Michael O'Donnell

 of Steven Winter Associates, Inc., the PH consultant on more than two dozen multi-family PH projects in the Northeast, will discuss how achieving the stringent air tightness requirements of the PH standard requires careful coordination through all phases of design development and construction.
 In this presentation, the team will take you through the steps and tools necessary to meet these strict requirements.
 They will share successes and failures and make recommendations to help the audience reach these targets.
 The session will describe the necessity for integrated design, air barrier documents, and inspections and testing tools and protocols.